sandiegojs/vanilla-browser-docs/docs/dom.md

 document.removeEventListener('click', handler)
 ```

-It's important to note that in order for us to be able to remove an event listener we need to name our functions so we can specify what to remove for that event.
+It's important to note that in order for us to be able to remove an event listener we need to keep a reference to our functions so we can specify which listener function to remove.

 Using this simple API we can trigger the complex logic we will be writing shortly.